rrmn/rgtmx/README.md

-# rgtmetrix
+# webspeed
-This is a convenience wrapper to use the current version of the GTmetrix API
+This is a convenience wrapper for the GTmetrix API (and maybe others in the future)